vsyrjala/linux/drm-intel.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This branch contains drm/i915 specific fixes to drm-next after the drm/i915
 features have been merged there.
+Fixes are first applied to
+drm-intel-next-queued, and cherry-picked to drm-intel-next-fixes.

 Pull requests to Dave are sent as needed, with no particular schedule.